Analysis | Democrats’ non-persecution of Amy Coney Barrett

 “Robert Bork’s America,” then-Sen. Edward Kennedy (D-Mass.) said, “is a land in which women would be forced into back-alley abortions, blacks would sit at segregated lunch counters, rogue police could break down citizens’ doors in midnight raids, [and] schoolchildren could not be taught about evolution. …

-The actor Gregory Peck also appeared in a famous ad which savaged Bork for his past comments on civil rights.
+The actor Gregory Peck also provided the narration for a famous ad that savaged Bork for his past comments on civil rights.

 Bork did himself no favors, including by referring to women who had to undergo sterilization to keep their jobs, “I suppose that they were glad to have the choice.’’
 Referring to poll taxes, he said, “It was just a $1.50 poll tax.”

 Barrett offered no such pronouncements — she was a thoroughly steady witness — and the Democratic opposition to her sounded nothing like Kennedy’s quote or the Peck ad.
-Democrats have offered stark warnings about what it might mean if the Supreme Court were to overturn Roe or strike down Obamacare, but the hearing has been overall rather impersonal, likely owing to how much Democrats feared stepping over the line as they did in 2017.
+Democrats have offered stark warnings about what it might mean if the Supreme Court were to overturn Roe or strike down Obamacare, but the hearing has been overall rather impersonal, probably owing to how much Democrats feared stepping over the line as they did in 2017.

 And indeed, at least one Senate Judiciary Committee Republican argued Wednesday that Democrats hardly put up a Bork-esque resistance or even went all-out.